 - Brookfield Infrastructure in its US$8.4 billion acquisition of Genesee & Wyoming Inc.

-Prior to joining McCarthy Tétrault, Mike practised for six years in the London office of a major international law firm, where he advised clients on all aspects of EU and UK competition law, including a series of complex merger investigations before the European Commission and UK Competition & Markets Authority; merger appellate litigation before the EU’s General Court; and cartel investigations across several sectors, as well as coordinating merger clearances in many jurisdictions around the world.
+Having practiced for six years in the London office of a major international law firm – which included secondments in Brussels and Washington D.C - Mike is well-versed in the global competition and foreign investment law landscape.
+This experience enables Mike to take a holistic approach to complex cross-border transactions and conduct matters, leaning on his experience of Phase II merger investigations before the European Commission and UK Competition & Markets Authority; merger appellate litigation before the EU’s General Court; and cartel investigations across several sectors, as well as coordinating merger clearances in many jurisdictions around the world.

-Mike currently serves as Vice-Chair of the Foreign Investment Review Committee of the Canadian Bar Association’s National Competition Law Section; and sits on the leadership of the Joint Conduct Committee of the American Bar Association’s Section of Antitrust Law.
+Mike currently serves as Vice-Chair of the Foreign Investment Review Committee of the Canadian Bar Association’s National Competition Law Section; and has sat on the leadership of the Joint Conduct Committee of the American Bar Association’s Section of Antitrust Law.
 He is a frequent writer and speaker on competition law topics, including in particular on comparative approaches to competition and foreign investment policy and enforcement in North America and Europe.
-He was the co-author of the UK chapter of Getting the Deal Through: Merger Control between 2015 and 2018.
+He is the co-author of the Canada chapter of GCR’s Foreign Direct Investment Regulation Guide, and was the co-author of the UK chapter of Getting the Deal Through: Merger Control between 2015 and 2018.